kaycix/minimal-mistakes/docs/_pages/formulation.md

 <p>
 By contrast, the best waterborne nail polishes use a latex emulsion resin, very similar in its fundamental nature to latex paints or milk.
 This latex exists in the form of billions and billions of very small particles suspended in water.
-Unlike the fat particles in milk, though, these particles are very hard.
-As the water evaporates from the film the small particles will begin to touch each other and then at that point in the process need to coalesce together to form a very hard film.
+Unlike the fat particles in milk though, these particles are very hard.
+As the water evaporates from the film, the small particles will begin to touch each other and then at that point in the process need to coalesce together to form a very hard film.
 But if nothing is done to the formula to change things, these tiny particles could not possibly form a film when the water evaporates - they are